 Worf: We were like warriors from the ancient sagas.
 There was nothing we could not do.

-Though there was that one time everyone's "genetic patterns" got transferred into Bashir's James BondExpy Holonovel for safekeeping while the transporter got repaired, and the safeties were turned off.
+Though there was that one time ("Our Man Bashir") that everyone's "genetic patterns" got transferred into Bashir's James BondExpy Holonovel for safekeeping while the transporter got repaired, and the safeties were turned off.
 Bashir at one point shoots Garak to stop him from leaving the holosuite and potentially dooming the crewmembers who were still caught mid-transport.
 In this case the holodeck "malfunction" (really an unusual data-storage stopgap for a transporter malfunction) actually saved their lives, as without a body to return to all the crewmembers in question would have simply ceased to be.

 A large part of the premise of Virtuality (the failed 2009 pilot, not the film).